nakshi00/Agricultural-Crop-Recommendation-System-with-Machine-Learning/README.md

 # Agricultural-Crop-Recommendation-System-with-Machine-Learning
-Proposed a model to predict future production of crops in Bangladesh based on the previous year’s data.
+Proposed a model to recommend the future production of crops in Bangladesh based on the previous year’s data.